 In practice, although the original agreement envisioned that MDD would actually build Harriers themselves, the AV-8As, or "Mark 50 Harriers" as Hawker designated them, were not actually made in the US, since opening a second assembly line was judged uneconomical.
 They were built in the UK, shipped as airfreight overseas, and delivered by MDD, with MDD presumably performing final fit of USMC-specific kit.
 The first few AV-8As used the Pegasus 10, but all following production used the Pegasus 11.

-* The AV-8A led to a next-generation Harrier design developed by the US, the "AV-8B Harrier II", but that is a subject for later.
+* The Marines found the Harrier a remarkable machine, very rugged and with excellent handling in conventional flight -- it was almost impossible to spin it.
+The early Marine Harrier pilots were fast-jet aviators, and adapted to it readily, but later helicopter pilots were brought into the program, and some found it a dangerous challenge.
+The big problem with the AV-8A was an unsatisfactory warload; that led to a next-generation Harrier design developed by the US, the "AV-8B Harrier II".
+That's a subject for later.
 However, the decision to acquire a second-generation Harrier led the USMC to consider improving their existing Harrier fleet as an interim measure until the AV-8B became available.
 The result was the "AV-8C".
 47 surviving AV-8As were upgraded to this standard between 1979 and 1984.

 The changes included:

 The side-mounted camera fitted in the AV-8A was deleted.